11 Types of Butterflies in Maine

 by treegrow is licensed under CC BY 2.0

 Small and blue, the Spring Azure butterfly is a regular sight in Maine.
-It’s just over an inch wingspan makes it one of the state’s smallest butterfly species.
+Its wingspan is just over an inch, making it one of the state’s smallest butterfly species.

 Its body is normally dark brown, and its wings have lovely white margins and a faint blue tint.